GandhiCloudLab/websphere/01-more-installation/readme.md

 ## 3. Extracts the downloads

-Move the binaries into the appropriate folder and Exctract them.
+Move the binaries into the appropriate folder and extract them.

 ```
 mkdir im